GaijinEntertainment/DagorEngine/_docs/source/dagor-tools/addons/3ds-max/dagor-maxscript-toolbox/transfer_vertex_position_to_vertex_color_tool.md

 <img src="_images/transfer_vertex_01.gif" alt="Transfer Vertex Position to Vertex Color Tool" align="center" width="50em">

-## Accessing Transfer Vertex Position to Vertex Color Tool
+## Accessing the Transfer Vertex Position to Vertex Color Tool

 1. Navigate to **Gaijin Tools** {bdg-dark-line}`1` **> Dagor Vertex Pos to VColor...**.
 This will open the main window of the Dagor Vertex Position to